-Banks are required to maintain all necessary information in respect of transactions referred to in Rule 3 to permit reconstruction of individual transaction, including the following information:
+Banks are required to maintain the following information, including necessary information required for reconstruction of the transactions referred to in Rule 3:

-- a) the nature of the transactions; - b) the amount of the transaction and the currency in which it was denominated; - c) the date on which the transaction was conducted; and - d) the parties to the transaction iii) Maintenance and Preservation of Records a) Banks are required to maintain the records containing information of all transactions including the records of transactions detailed in Rule 3 above.
+- (a) the nature of the transactions; - (b) the amount of the transaction and the currency in which it was denominated; - (c) the date on which the transaction was conducted; and - (d) the parties to the transaction

+(iii) Maintenance and Preservation of record

+(a) Banks are required to maintain the records (hard and soft copies) containing information in respect of transactions referred to in Rule 3 above.
 Banks should take appropriate steps to evolve a system for proper maintenance and preservation of account information in a manner that allows data to be retrieved easily and quickly whenever required or when requested by the competent authorities.
-Further, in terms of PML Amemdment Act 2012 notified on February 15, 2013, banks should maintain for at least five years from the date of transaction between the bank and the client, all necessary records of transactions, both domestic or international, which will permit reconstruction of individual transactions (including the amounts and types of currency involved if any) so as to provide, if necessary, evidence for prosecution of persons involved in criminal activity.
+Further, banks should maintain for at least ten years from the date of transaction between the bank and the client, all necessary records of transactions, both domestic or international, which will permit reconstruction of individual transactions (including the amounts and types of currency involved if any) so as to provide, if necessary, evidence for prosecution of persons involved in criminal activity.

-- b) Banks should ensure that records pertaining to the identification of the customer and his address (e.g. copies of documents like passports, identity cards, driving licenses, PAN card, utility bills etc.) obtained while opening the account and during the course of business relationship, are properly preserved for at least five years after the business relationship is ended as required under_Rule 10 of the Rules ibid.
-The identification records and transaction data should be made available to the competent authorities upon request. - c) In paragraph 2.10 of this Master Circular, banks have been advised to pay special attention to all complex, unusual large transactions and all unusual patterns of transactions, which have no apparent economic or visible lawful purpose.
+(b) Banks should ensure that records pertaining to the identification of the customer and his address (e.g. copies of documents like passports, identity cards, driving licenses, PAN card, utility bills etc.) obtained while opening the account and during the course of business relationship, are properly preserved for at least ten years after the business relationship is ended.
+The identification records and transaction data should be made available to the competent authorities upon request.

+(c) In paragraph 2.7 of this Master Circular, banks have been advised to pay special attention to all complex, unusual large transactions and all unusual patterns of transactions, which have no apparent economic or visible lawful purpose.
 It is further clarified that the background including all documents/office records/memorandums pertaining to such transactions and purpose thereof should, as far as possible, be examined and the findings at branch as well as Principal Officer level should be properly recorded.
 Such records and related documents should be made available to help auditors in their day-to-day work relating to scrutiny of transactions and also to Reserve Bank/other relevant authorities.
-These records are required to be preserved for five years as is required under PMLA, 2002.
+These records are required to be preserved for ten years as is required under PMLA, 2002.

-iv) Reporting to Financial Intelligence Unit - India
+Reporting to Financial Intelligence Unit - India

-a) In terms of the PMLA Rules, banks are required to report information relating to cash and suspicious transactions and all transactions involving receipts by non-profit organisations of value more than rupees ten lakh or its equivalent in foreign currency to the Director, Financial Intelligence Unit-India (FIU-IND) in respect of transactions referred to in Rule 3 at the following address:
+(a) In terms of the PMLA rules, banks are required to report information relating to cash and suspicious transactions to the Director, Financial Intelligence Unit-India (FIU-IND) in respect of transactions referred to in Rule 3 at the following address: